litebird/litebird_sim/docs/source/sky_maps.rst

   - ``pysm_synch_6``

-See `here <https://github.com/galsci/pysm/blob/3.4.0/pysm3/data/presets.cfg>`_ for the details of the modeling.
+See `here <https://github.com/galsci/pysm/blob/3.4.0/pysm3/data/presets.cfg>`_ for the details of the foreground modes implemented.

 Monte Carlo simulations
 -----------------------